China state firms' profits down 9.5 percent year-on-year in January-November

 BEIJING Profits at China's state firms dipped 9.5 percent in the first 11 months of 2015 from a year earlier, after a 9.8 percent drop in the first 10 months, the Ministry of Finance said on Friday.

-Combined profits of state-owned enterprises totalled 2.04 trillion yuan ($210 billion pounds) in the January-November period, the ministry said in a statement on its website.
+Combined profits of state-owned enterprises totaled 2.04 trillion yuan ($315.18 billion) in the January-November period, the ministry said in a statement on its website.

 "The downward pressure on economic operations remains relatively big, although there are signs of warming up in some indicators," the ministry said.